Main Street: Greeneville

 Today, this unique town’s rich heritage is preserved in its homes, churches, war monuments, museums and downtown.
 Named for General Nathanael Greene, a hero of the Revolutionary War, Greeneville was a key player during the Civil War when the town changed hands in excess of forty times.
 It celebrates the fact that Andrew Johnson, 17th President of the United States lived, worked and is buried there.
 Among other famous people associated with Greeneville are: frontiersrnan and congressman Davy Crockett, military and political leader John Sevier and Confederate General John Hunt Morgan.

-Greeneville lies in northeast Tennessee adjacent to the Application Trail and is often referred to “as a jewei in the shadow of the Smoky Mountains.”
+Greeneville lies in northeast Tennessee adjacent to the Appalachian Trail and is often referred to “as a jewel in the shadow of the Smoky Mountains.”

 Greeneville has the distinction of being listed as: 39th in "Best 100 Small Towns in America”; “Top Mountain Towns Guidebook”; “Boomtown USA"; “The 50 Best Small Southern Towns"; “America’s Most Charming Towns & Villages"; and named to the top 100 small communities in the US.